MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 ### Events
-To enhance Azure ATP detection of Pass-the-Hash, Brute Force, Modification to sensitive groups and Honey Tokens, Azure ATP needs the following Windows events: 4776, 4732, 4733, 4728, 4729, 4756, 4757, and 7045.
+To enhance Azure ATP detection of Pass-the-Hash, Brute Force, Modification to sensitive groups, creation of suspicious services, modifications to Honey Tokens, Azure ATP needs the following Windows events: 4776, 4732, 4733, 4728, 4729, 4756, 4757, and 7045.
 These can either be read automatically by the Azure ATP Sensor or in case the Azure ATP Sensor is not deployed, it can be forwarded to the Azure ATP Standalone Sensor in one of two ways, by configuring the Azure ATP Standalone Sensor to listen for SIEM events or by [Configuring Windows Event Forwarding](configure-event-forwarding.md).

 -   Configuring the Azure ATP Standalone Sensor to listen for SIEM events <br>Configure your SIEM to forward specific Windows events to ATP.
 Azure ATP supports a number of SIEM vendors.
 For more information, see [Configure event forwarding](configure-event-forwarding.md).